0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 Your tokens should now be retrieved to your account and full control.
 If this does not happen, the tokens are in use by a node service.
 Then go [here](#how-to-retrieve-delegated-mpc-tokens-locked-to-a-node-service)

-### How to retrieve delegated MPC tokens locked to a node service
+### How to retract delegated MPC tokens locked to a node service

 1. Contact the node operator and ask him to disassociate the tokens from node service
 2. Wait for [pending time](../node-operations/node-payment-rewards-and-risks.md) to be over